Bangladesh national under-20 football team

-Bangladesh national under-20 football team represents Bangladesh in international youth football competitions in SAFF U-18 Championship, AFC U-19 Championship and FIFA U-20 World Cup, as well as any other under-20 & under-19 international football tournaments.
+The Bangladesh national under-20 football team represents Bangladesh in international youth football competitions in SAFF U-20 Championship, AFC U-20 Asian Cup and FIFA U-20 World Cup, as well as any other under-20, under-19 & under-18 international football tournaments.
 The team is operated under the Bangladesh Football Federation.

-Bangladesh have qualified for the AFC U-19 Championship six previous times and is yet to qualify for FIFA U-20 World Cup.
-The team also takes part in the SAFF U-18 Championship, however, is yet to win the trophy.
-From 2022, the Bangladesh U-20 team will take part in the SAFF Championship and AFC Championship, after rebranding of both tournaments.
+They have qualified for the AFC U-20 Asian Cup six previous times and is yet to qualify for FIFA U-20 World Cup.
+The team taken part in four editions of the SAFF U-20 Championship, and won their maiden title in 2024.
+Since 2022, Bangladesh U-20 began taking part in all stages of the AFC Championship.
+Previously, the U-19 team participated in the tournament.

 History

 1975−2000

 After becoming affiliated with the Asian Football Confederation in 1973, the Bangladesh team were given direct entry into the 1975 AFC Youth Championship & 1977 AFC Youth Championship, although they ended both tournaments without achieving a single victory.
 The Bangladesh Football Federation however, failed to arrange a regular youth setup as the team did not participate during the 1974 and 1976 editions of the tournament even after acquiring AFC membership.

 The 1978 AFC Youth Championship was held in Dhaka, becoming the first major football tournament held in Bangladesh.
 Coaches Abdur Rahim and Abdus Sadek were given the task of building the team with three months to go.
 However, West Germany's Werner Bickelhaupt came as the head coach of the team on the initiative of FIFA.
 Bickelhaupt, the first foreign football coach of Bangladesh's national team at any level, later served as the coach of the senior team as well.
-Beckelhoft's selected Bangladesh team consisted of: Suhas Barua, Moin, Dewan Arefin Tutul, Abul Hossain, Sawpan Das, Mukul, Kawsar Ali, Abdus Salam, Md.
+Bickelhaupt's team consisted of: Suhas Barua, Moinul Karim, Dewan Arefin Tutul, Abul Hossain, Sawpan Das, Mukul, Kawsar Ali, Abdus Salam, Md.
 Badal, Ashish Bhadra, Aslam, Hasanuzzaman Bablu, Kazi Anwar, Hasan Ahmadul Haque, Golam Rabbani Helal, Salam Murshedy, Mohammed Mohsin (captain).
 Standby: Abdul Halim, Majid, Ghaffer, Moni, Wahiduzzaman Pintu.
 The team leader was Zillur Rahman, joint manager Nabi Chowdhury and AQZ Islam Kislu and assistant coach Abdur Rahim.
 Bangladesh were drawn into Group C with Singapore, North Yemen, Bahrain and Kuwait.
 All games were held at the Bangabandhu National Stadium.